stbiadmin/jdn-website/content/authors/admin/_index.md

 My last role in industry was VP, Data Science, Analytics and Data Products at Yelp.
 I was responsible for five functional Data Science teams as well as and the corporate Data Product Management team.
 I also led development of the DS/ML experimentation platform (Bunsen) and the Core Machine Learning Platform.

 Previously, I was the Director of Research and Data Science at Cloudera Fast Forward Labs, Head of Applied Machine Learning at Fitbit, the Global Head of Cisco’s Enterprise Data Science Office and a Big Data Systems Engineer with Booz Allen Hamilton.
 In another life, I served as a Marine Corps Officer, with a focus in Systems Analytics and Intelligence.
-I am a graduate of the US Naval Academy with a degree in Computer Science and the University of Southern California with a Master’s Degree in Business Administration and Business Analytics.